Monday, Wednesday, and Froday 1:00pm−1:50pm, Olsson Hall 120 (This course will be held in-person)

 can be held against a student when final grades are calculated.

 We will use Piazza for a discussion board.
 In addition to in-person assistance, this is the place where you can seek help, offer help, share your thoughts and discoveries, or discuss technical difficulties and potential troubleshooting.
 Information for accessing our class Piazza site will be provided on the first day of class.
-Ask all technical questions about the materials, activities, POTDs, homework assignments, or showcase on Piazza.
+Ask all technical questions about the materials, activities, POTDs, or homework assignments on Piazza.

-Posting program source code publicly will usually be considered an honor code violation.
-If you need to include a "fragment" of your code in your post, please make your post "private" and tag all instructors.
+Posting program source code or homework solutions publicly will usually be considered an honor code violation.
+If you need to include a "fragment" of your code/solution in your post, please make your post "private" and tag all instructors.

 Updates to the course web page will generally be noted on the Piazza page.

-We will be using Gradescope for student submissions (POTDs, Homework Assignments, Showcase).
+We will be using Gradescope for student submissions (POTDs, Homework Assignments, and quiz reflections and corrections).
 If you have not used Gradescope before, you may find an introduction on how to use Gradescope video helpful.
 If you have any questions or encounter any issues, please post your questions or concerns in the course Piazza.

 The School of Engineering and Applied Science relies upon and cherishes its community of trust.
 We firmly endorse, uphold, and embrace the University’s Honor principle that students will not lie, cheat, or steal, nor shall they tolerate those who do.
 We recognize that even one honor infraction can destroy an exemplary reputation that has taken years to build.
 Acting in a manner consistent with the principles of honor will benefit every member of the community both while enrolled in the Engineering School and in the future.